 The CPA Secretary-General Stephen Twigg, addressing delegates virtually, said: "Empowering lies at the heart of what the CPwD network is all about.
-Its purpose, first and foremost, is to provide a voice: a voice for persons with disabilities within their respective Parliaments."
+Its purpose, first and foremost, is to provide a voice: a voice for persons with disabilities within the CPA, and a voice for persons with disabilities within their respective Parliaments."